drakkan/sftpgo/README.md

     - `bind_address`, string.
 Leave blank to listen on all available network interfaces.
 Default: "127.0.0.1"
     - `templates_path`, string.
 Path to the HTML web templates.
 This can be an absolute path or a path relative to the config dir
     - `static_files_path`, string.
 Path to the static files for the web interface.
 This can be an absolute path or a path relative to the config dir
     - `backups_path`, string.
 Path to the backup directory.
-This can be an absolute path or a path relative to the config dir
+This can be an absolute path or a path relative to the config dir.
+We don't allow backups in arbitrary paths for security reasons

 Here is a full example showing the default config in JSON format: